 At Shiresmill we offer Therapeutic Riding.
 Lessons are all under the direction of a trained RDA Coach and take place as listed under 'Session Times'.

-Download our Rider Application Form and Guidelines below:
+Download our Participant Application Form and Guidelines below:

-In Therapeutic Riding the aim is to teach basic riding skills and horsecare, gradually decreasing the level of assistance required; riding is taught but there is also a focus on the specific need of the rider.
+In Therapeutic Riding the aim is to teach basic riding skills and horsecare, gradually decreasing the level of assistance required; riding is taught but there is also a focus on the specific need of the participant.

 Horse riding is a real rehabilitation of both the mind and the body.
-Physically it helps to improve balance, coordination, muscle control and posture.
-In addition, motor planning (getting on and off the horse), decision making, communication, and social skills are all improved in an enjoyable environment.
+Physically riding can affect balance, posture, coordination and muscle control.
+In addition motor planning (getting on and off the horse, decision making, communication and social skills can be enhanced in an enjoyable environment.
+The horse with his rhythmic walk provides a multi-sensory experience hard to replicate by any other means.

-Some individuals who display challenging behaviour and also some of those on the autistic spectrum find that the horse gives a non judgemental response to their actions which calms encouraging relaxation and thus learning.
+Some individuals who display challenging behaviour hyperactivity or poor attention span find that the horse gives an immediate non-judgemental response to their actions which calms and focuses their attention.

 Horse related activities such as grooming leading and learning how to care for the horse can help to develop self-esteem and confidence.

-Most of all being with horses is fun and a place where riders can learn new skills, often through games working as a team or individually, for example learning a dressage test.
+Most of all being with horses is fun and a place where participants can learn new skills, often through games, working as a team or individually, for example, through a dressage test.
 There are always certificates to work towards and endeavour awards to encourage progress.

-All the sessions are lead by trained coaches who attend regular updates and assessment of their skills through training sessions with other RDA groups in the area.
-They are supported by the team allocated to each horse or pony; usually a leader and sidewalkers as required.
+All the sessions are lead by trained coaches and are supported by the team allocated to each horse or pony; usually a leader and side walkers as required.
 The classes usually have a maximum of 4 or 5 riders.

-- Complete and return application form with medical section completed and signed by a medical person who knows the applicant.
-Please note that until the application form is completed and returned you will not be added to the waiting list.
+- Complete and return application form with medical section completed and signed by a professional person who knows the applicant.
+Should you require further information please email [email protected]